-These buttons are intended for service and are only visible when the Double Dump Valve is set to OFF.
+These buttons are intended for service and are visible only when the Double Dump Valve is set to OFF.
 The buttons will force the valve open or close.
 The upper and lower dump are interlocked so that they can never both be open at the same time.

-2.5 SAFETY
+2.5 Safety devices